Small Boat Cruising in the Puget Sound

 Join Us

-Salish 100 fills up fast, but we welcome all folks with interest and will be happy to add you to our waiting list if we are at our limit.
-All participants must apply and go through a vetting process based on the vessel's ability to meet basic safety requirements.
+Salish 100 applications for 2024 are open.
+All participants who apply must go through a vetting process based on the vessel's ability to meet basic safety requirements.
 Read the USCG Minimum Equipment Requirements it's a great resource laying out Coast Guard requirements for small recreational vessels.

 Sign up to our mailing list never miss the latest updates.